m4s0/GocardlessEnterpriseBundle/README.md

     creditorId: XXXXXXXXXXXXXX
     token: XXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```
+2. Add MisdGuzzleBundle and GocardlessEnterpriseBundle to your AppKernel

 You will then have a service available to you called gocardless_enterprise.client with methods for interacting with all API endpoints.
 This service includes a method for validating the signature of any webhooks received from GoCardless (assuming you configured the webhook_secret properly).